Linda Evans: Career

 Evans won a Golden Globe Award for Best Actress in a Television Drama Series for her Dynasty role in 1981, and was subsequently nominated every year from 1982 to 1985.
 She was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 1983.
 Evans won a People's Choice Award for Favorite Female Performer in a New TV Program in 1982, and for Favorite Female TV Performer in 1983, 1984, 1985, and 1986.
 She won a Soap Opera Digest Award for Outstanding Lead Actress in 1984 and 1985.

-Evans was hired as a spokesperson for the beverage Crystal Light due to her character's name.

 Evans left Dynasty in 1989, four months before the series came to an end, after only appearing in six episodes of the 22-episode ninth and final season.
 After leaving Dynasty, Evans semiretired from acting and made only occasional television appearances.
 Instead, she devoted her time to fitness issues and set up a small chain of fitness centers.
 In the 1990s, Evans hosted infomercials for Rejuvenique, a mask for toning facial muscles.
 She had previously written the Linda Evans Beauty and Exercise book in 1983.
 She also kept in touch with Forsythe, until he died on April 1, 2010, and she was devastated by his death.
 Evans first met Forsythe as an unfamiliar actress aged 18, for her first speaking part: Her agent "signed me up for Bachelor Father and John Forsythe gave me my first speaking part."

 In 1991, Evans returned to the role of Krystle Carrington for the television miniseries Dynasty: The Reunion.
 Following this, she appeared in three made-for-TV movies in the 1990s, but then retired from screen acting altogether in 1997.

 In 2005, actress Melora Hardin portrayed Evans in Dynasty: The Making of a Guilty Pleasure, a fictionalized television movie based on the creation and behind-the-scenes production of Dynasty.

 In 2006, Evans reunited with her Dynasty castmates for the nonfiction reunion special Dynasty: Catfights and Caviar.
 She then starred in the stage play Legends opposite her former Dynasty rival Collins.
 In 2009, Evans appeared in and won the British TV program Hell's Kitchen, working under Michelin-starred chef Marco Pierre White.

 In 2021 Evans returned to acting, taking a small role in the critically acclaimed movie Swan Song.